 What should I wear to visit Bayeux

 Bayeux is a pretty relaxed town so there is no specific dress code required.
-We recommend dressing for comfort and especially for the season.
-Being on the coast, it can get chilly at night or if there is wind.
+We recommend dressing comfortably as you might do a lot of walking.
+Being on the coast, it can get pretty windy, especially at night.
 Bring layers if you’re going to visit the D-Day beaches.

 It’s hard to miss the Notre Dame Cathedral of Bayeux.
 Sanctified in 1077 in the presence of William the Conqueror, the massive structure combines medieval and gothic architecture.
 It was the setting for the oath taken by Harold II that he would marry William’s daughter.
 An oath that would later be broken and set the stage for the Battle of Hastings.